SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 // At this point Logic1 not enabled, and logic0 is still using the old settings

-Logic::stop();  // have to turn off Logic0 too, even though I might not want to Logic0.init();  // apply changes to logic block 0 Logic1.init();  // apply settings to logic block 1 for the first time Logic::start(); // re-enable
+Logic::stop();  // have to turn off Logic0 too, even though I might not want to Logic1.init();  // apply changes to logic block 1 Logic3.init();  // apply settings to logic block 3 for the first time Logic::start(); // re-enable

 ```

-## Tips and tricks
+## Think outside the box
-The CCL combined with the event system is the most powerful peripheral on the modern AVRs.
-I've been adding to a [compendium of non-obvious uses of it, like prescaling clocks.](Tricks_and_Tips.md)
+To consider the CCL system as simply a built-in multifunction gate IC is to greatly undersell it.
+The true power of the CCL is in it's ability to use events directly, and to take inputs from almost everything.
+Even doing neat stuff like the above 0xD4 truth table on an even-numbered logic block with input 2 set to feedback to make an R/S latch without using the second logic block is only scratching the surface of what these can do!
+Taking that a step farther... you could then use the odd-numbered logic block with that same feedback to, say, switch between two waveforms being output by one of the PWM timers...

 ## Note on terminology
 Yes, technically, C++ doesn't have "properties" or "methods" - these are "member variables" and "member functions" in C++ parlance.
 They mean the same thing.
-I've chosen to use the more familiar, present day terminology, because experienced C++ programmers will know what is meant, even if they roll their eyes, while the novices who have learned modern languages and Arduino, and probably never did any C++ specific stuff won't know what "member variables" and "member functions" are.
+I've chosen to use the more familiar, preseent day terminology.